How to Use Competency Management to Comply with ISO Standards in Your Organization

 TL 9000 (Telecommunication)

-This standard incorporates all of the elements of quality standard ISO 9001 for the telecommunications industry.
+This standard incorporates all of the elements of the quality standard ISO 9001 for the telecommunications industry.
 It adds requirements specific to the hardware, software, and services segments that focus on customer needs, strategic planning, and accountability.
 Another element of TL 9000 is a qualitative method of measuring cost and performance, which provides industry benchmarking capabilities.
 This standard was designed by the QuEST Forum, consisting of representatives from leading telecommunications service providers in the US, Canada, and Britain, in 1998 to focus on supply chain directives throughout the international telecommunications industry.

 ISO 13485 (Medical Devices)

 The medical equipment standard ISO 13485 is a single document and does not belong to a family like many of the ISO standards.
 It puts a QMS in place for the production of medical devices and equipment and is very specific to the health industry.
-It is often implemented with ISO 9000 to show that an organization is qualified to do business with, and the document can be catered to the needs of a specific organization.
+It is often implemented with ISO 9000 to show that an organization is qualified to do business, and the document can be catered to the needs of a specific organization.

 Competency in this standard can be gained through education, certification, skills development, and experience.
 It is critical that businesses ensure that their training methods are effective, resulting in the competency of personnel to perform the necessary job functions specific to their roles.
 Keeping up-to-date and accurate records through competency management is crucial.